90% OFF

 Frequently Asked Questions

-The most common reasons are violating the 30% consistency rule, not meeting the minimum profit threshold, requesting before 8 trading days, or the withdrawal amount exceeding the safety net limit on early payouts.
+The most common reasons are violating the 50% consistency rule, not meeting the minimum balance threshold, or requesting before completing 5 trading days since your last payout.

-What is the minimum profit needed for an Apex payout?
+What is the minimum balance needed for an Apex payout?

-No. You must have at least 8 trading days (days where you placed at least one trade) between payout requests.
-Calendar days without trades do not count.
+As of March 2026, you need 5 trading days (days where you placed at least one trade) between payout requests.
+Reduced from 8 days.

 How much can I withdraw from my Apex funded account?